The Fair Market Value (FMV) or 409a price is the accepted current value of one share of a private company's common stock.

 What is FMV for a Private Company Stock?

-The Fair Market Value (FMV) is the accepted current value of one share of a private company's common stock.
-It represents what the stock would be worth on the open market.
-The FMV is primarily used for tax purposes when exercising employee stock options.
+- FMV is also used for tax purposes when exercising employee stock options.
 Taxes are computed based on the spread between the FMV and the exercise (strike) price of the options.
-The FMV is also used to determine the exercise price when a company grants options to its employees.

 How is the FMV determined?

 The FMV is determined by a 409a Valuation which is required by law to be updated every 12 months or any time a company closes a funding round.
 It is calculated either by the company internally or by an independent firm.
 The 409a will be valued based on similar publicly traded companies, the company's cash flows, or the company's assets - typically a mix of all.

 What is a 409a valuation?

 IRS Section 409a was created in 2005 in response to the 2001 Enron scandal.
 Basically, 409a creates a check and balance by forcing private companies to conduct valuations through an independent third-party appraiser.
 In doing so, the 409a is considered a fair price by the IRS.
 This also ideally prevents companies from tampering with the price of the common for their own personal gain (i.e cheaper taxes, cheaper strike prices).

 Any company that plans to issue common stock to employees must go through a 409a valuation in order to avoid IRS tax penalties.
 As noted above, companies must also go through subsequent 409a valuations every 12 months or directly following any event that materially affects the value of the company.
 Events that would likely trigger a 409a valuation include but are not limited to: funding rounds, acquisitions, and layoffs.

 For more on 409a valuations, see this excellent blog post by Carta (who actually does 409a valuations!).

 How do I find out my company's 409a price?